grnet/synnefo/docs/quick-install-admin-guide.rst

 .. code-block:: console

-   root@node1:~ # snf-manage user-modify --set-active 1
+   root@node1:~ # snf-manage user-update --set-active 1

 This modifies the active value to ``1``, and actually activates the user.
 When running in production, the activation is done automatically with different